FrancoisDernoncourt/Mapping_Recurrent_Inhibition/README.md

 A single MUedit file example is provided in the minimal data bundle.

+Please note that this script was built to analyze the data recorded for this study specifically.
+As such, it may not readily be applicable to a different dataset.
+Examples: the automatic segmentation of analsis window may not work properly for recordings with different force profiles + if the grid <-> electrode channels mapping is different than the one we used, the script may fail.

 ### 1.2 Build synchronization cross-histograms and features
 Notebook: analyze_batch.ipynb (repository root)
 Input: Set path_of_files to the folder where the .h5 outputs of step 1.1 were saved (or alternatively, the path where the experimental data was downloaded).